 Hannah’s Hands, 2022.

-I’m an artist and researcher working with digital and analogue photography; archives, vernacular photographs and text.
-I make work about women and family, care and unpaid labour.
+I’m an artist and researcher working with digital and analogue photography, archives, vernacular photographs and text.
+I make work about women and family; care and unpaid labour, and I’m the creator of the artist carer manifesto.

-Based in Norwich, I work to commission across the Eastern region; making digital and analogue portraits, photographing weddings and other events, and offering community and gallery workshops.
+Based in Norwich, I work to commission across the Eastern region, making digital and analogue portraits; photographing weddings and other events; and delivering community and gallery workshops.

 If you have a project you’d like to discuss please do get in touch.